catseye/Tamsin/README.markdown

     literals, ability to scan them on input, and ability to produce them on output.
 *   arbitrary non-printable characters in terms and such
-*   decode UTF-8 in compiled C code
+*   decode UTF-8 in compiled C code : character scanner yields one Unicode char
 *   more tests for UTF-8

+### meta-circularity/bootstrapping ###

+*   meta-circular implementation of analyzer!
+*   meta-circular implementation of compiler!
+*   meta-circular implementation of interpreter!  (not so useful?)
+*   figure out why compiled verstion of tamsin-ast hangs...

 ### lower-priority/experimental ###